"Bit of advice: if you want a role model, pick an old guy. By the time you grow up, they're dead" - Bob's Burgers

 The internet is, and distractions are, stupid

-Along with the video stream was a chat session - where the 10,000 viewers could talk about Notch's programming and add their thoughts on game development.
+Along with the video stream was a chat session - where the 10,000 viewers could talk about the code stream and add their thoughts on game development.
 Of course, with those kinds of numbers it degenerated pretty quickly into trolls and metatrolls (thankfully the stream was hidden in fullscreen mode).
-When the trolls weren't shunning Notch for not working on Minecraft updates for them ON THE FUCKING WEEKEND, debate largely centered on the best programming languages for games.
+When the trolls weren't shunning him for not working on Minecraft updates for them ON THE FUCKING WEEKEND, debate largely centered on the best programming languages for games.

 In the time it took each flamewar to flare up and subside he'd finished adding a new subsystem to the game.
 If only games were flamewar powered!

-Notch was impervious to all this, and worked eerily distraction-free.
-He went to Twitter only once (and that was to post an update on his progress).
+But impervious to, he worked eerily distraction-free.
+Consulting Twitter only once (and that was to post an update on his progress).
 He played Doom for 15 minutes while he ate lunch.
 He went to sleep for 8 hours on Saturday night.
 I think he snuck in a toilet break at one stage - I'm not sure.
 Apart from that, he coded and he drew and he play-tested and THAT'S ALL.

 What I learnt: Nothing.
 I already knew I shouldn't be distracted by the intertubes, and that your choice of tool is of absolutely no consequence (and is very boring to read about) - it's only the result that matters.
 I knew it, but seeing it in practice was awe-inspiring.